 It's not my favorite entry in the series, but it's one that feels structurally important for the longevity of the series as a whole, and I like where it went.

 The ableism lingers in just a few places but it’s not totally gone yet.
 It’s definitely way less than in the earlier books, now limited to occasionally commenting on the relative sanity of the antagonists.

-CW for ableism, misogyny, grief, kidnapping, addiction, drug use, vomit, gore, blood, self harm, child abuse, physical abuse, torture (not depicted), gun violence, violence, major character death, death.
+CW for sexual content (brief), ableism, cursing, misogyny, grief, kidnapping, addiction, drug use, fire/fire injury, vomit, gore, blood (graphic), self harm, injury detail, child abuse, physical abuse, torture (not depicted), gun violence, violence, major character death, death.